FORGE: Forming Semantic Identifiers for Generative Retrieval in Industrial Datasets: Experiments

-The comparison between \texttt{base} and \texttt{Ours} using 2-level codewords (i.e., 32768 codebooks each level) is placed in Table~\ref{tab:codebook_2x32768_comparison}.
+The comparison between \texttt{base} and \texttt{Final} using 2-level SIDs (i.e., 32768 codebooks each level) is placed in Table~\ref{tab:codebook_2x32768_comparison}.
 This setup maintains the total representational capacity of the original multi-level design but distributes it across fewer levels.
-The results verify that our optimization also generalizes well to configurations with fewer hierarchical levels.
-Across three stages, \texttt{ours} achieves significant improvements over \texttt{base}, with more than a 30\% increase in HR@10 and a 14\% increase in HR@1000.
+The improvements from \texttt{base} to \texttt{Final} verify that our optimization generalizes well to configurations with fewer levels.
+Across three stages, \texttt{Final} achieves more than a 10\% increase in HR@100 and HR@1000 over \texttt{base}.

-\paragraph{Analysis of the Architecture.} The left panel of Table~\ref{tab:ablation_t5_qwen} presents the performance of \texttt{t5-base}~\citep{raffel2020exploring} with an encoder-decoder architecture.
-While this architecture differs from the decoder-only setup we used in previous experiments, our proposed optimizations still yield substantial improvements across different architectural paradigms.
-The consistent performance gain over the \texttt{base} model for both types of SIDs highlights our broad applicability.